aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

 ### Example results<a name="example_results"></a>

 In the following examples, we also included the content of the best matching entry after displaying the ranking with the five best results.
-The following scores are displayed:
-- `sem_sc` : semantic score
-- `sem_sc_n` : normalized semantic score
-- `lex_sc` : lexical score
-- `lex_sc_n` : normalized lexical score
-- `convex_sc` : convex/hybrid score

 ```
 Enter your search query (or type 'ESC' to exit) and then press 'RETURN':